himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-SBUs-and-Binutils.md

 ![Tar issues](../../img/posts/LFS-SBUs-Binutils/tar-error.png)

-The first time I attempted to build binutils, I encountered a few errors.
-The jist of it was that I could not untar the package correctly, at least from my *lfs* account.
-When I would switch to the *root* or even *ryan* user accounts, everything worked fine.
-Running tar on *lfs* returned the error:
+The first time I attempted to make binutils, I encountered a few errors.
+The gist of it was that I was not able untar the package correctly, at least from the *lfs* user.
+Everything worked fine from the *root* or even *ryan* user accounts, but running tar on *lfs* returned the following error:

 ```
 tar (child): bzip2: Cannot exec: Too many levels of symbolic links